CloudBoltSoftware/cloudbolt-forge/docs/cheatsheet.md

 ```

-# write a progress message or a detailed progress message
+## Write a progress message or a detailed progress message
 ```python
 from jobs.models import Job, ProgressMessage